 Level 2 merchants are realizing they need a secure server to protect their keys.
 They are researching encryption key management solutions and discovering our FIPS 140-2 certified Alliance Key Manager may be the solution they need.

 If your company is struggling with understanding PCI requirements for key management, download this whitepaper to learn more.
-If you need a solution for key management and want to talk to a security advisor about the specifics in your IT environment, send me an email.
-I am happy to answer your questions and schedule a 15 minute technical overview.
+If you need a solution for key management and want to talk to a security advisor about the specifics in your IT environment, send us an email.
+We are happy to answer your questions and schedule a 15 minute technical overview.

 I'll also be at the PCI Conference next week in Scottsdale, AZ so make sure to stop by our booth and say "hi".